1. DISEASE/DISORDER:

 Imaging

-An A/P chest x-ray is used for initial evaluation of symptoms of lung cancer.17 However, optimal evaluation should utilize CT imaging.
-Secondary to technological advances and the low rate of early disease detection, the US Preventative Services Task Force recommends annual screening for lung cancer with low-dose computed tomography (LDCT) in adults 55-80 years of age with a smoking history of 30 pack-years and currently smoke or have quit within the past 15 years.18, 19 With approximately 20% less radiation than traditional CT screening, LDCT is safer for patients who may need serial imaging for management.20 For investigating metastases, PET scans can be helpful.
+A chest x-ray is used for initial evaluation of symptoms of lung cancer,21 followed by further characterization with computed tomography (CT) imaging.
+The US Preventative Services Task Force recommends annual screening for lung cancer with low-dose CT in adults 55-80 years of age with a smoking history of 30 pack-years who currently smoke or are in remission for 15 years.22,23 For investigating metastases, positron emission tomography (PET) imaging may be utilized.

 Supplemental assessment tools

-Throughout followup, if concerned about the possibility of new metastasis or a recurrence of lung cancer, additional imaging may be warranted.
-While the histologic type and staging of lung cancer will guide the likelihood of recurrence21, having a low threshold for imaging and consulting an oncologic colleague is suitable.
-If recurrent tumor is to be ruled out, a PET scan to distinguish between persistent or recurrent tumor from post-treatment scarring or fibrosis may be indicated.22 If bone metastasis is expected, a CT scan will provide insight regarding osteolytic and osteosclerotic metastases.22 An MRI may be indicated to examine for metastatic spread in soft tissue, bone marrow cavity, or suspected cord compression secondary to pathologic vertebral compression fractures.23 Skeletal scintigraphy (bone scan) is commonly used to detect skeletal metastasis, with the added benefit that whole body scan can be performed.24
+Signs and symptoms suspicious of new metastasis or cancer recurrence requires investigation by the primary oncology team, and may include imaging.24 PET imaging can distinguish between persistent or recurrent tumor from post-treatment scarring or fibrosis.25 CT imaging can demonstrate osteolytic and osteosclerotic lesions.25 Magnetic resonance imaging (MRI) can demonstrate metastatic lesions to soft tissue, bone marrow cavity, or suspected cord compression secondary to pathologic vertebral compression fractures.26 Skeletal scintigraphy (bone scan) is commonly used to detect skeletal metastasis, with the added benefit that whole body scan can be performed.27

 Early predictions of outcomes

 TNM staging influences treatment and predicts survival.
 Poor performance status and/or weight loss have been associated with shortened survival.
-Staging of SCLC usually uses the Veterans Administration Lung Study Group designations of limited (one hemithorax) or extensive (beyond one hemithorax) disease.25 Poorly differentiated tumors and lymphatic invasion have a worse prognosis.
-A tumor’s metabolic activity can be measured using the standardized uptake value (SUV) to assess the tumor uptake of fluorodeoxyglucose (FDG); high SUV was associated with a poor prognosis, and a lower FDG uptake was associated with a better prognosis.26 PET (or PET-CT) may also be useful in predicting response to chemotherapy.
+Staging of SCLC usually uses the Veterans Administration Lung Study Group designations of limited (one hemithorax) or extensive (beyond one hemithorax) disease.28 Poorly differentiated tumors and lymphatic invasion are associated with worse prognosis.
+A tumor’s metabolic activity can be measured using the standardized uptake value (SUV) to assess the tumor uptake of fluorodeoxyglucose (FDG); high SUV was associated with a poor prognosis, and a lower FDG uptake was associated with a better prognosis.29 PET (or PET-CT) may also be useful in predicting response to chemotherapy.

 Environmental

-Smoking is the primary risk factor, however other factors include exposure to asbestos, radon, metals (arsenic, chromium and nickel), ionizing radiation and polycyclic aromatic hydrocarbons.27 Dietary factors may reduce the risk of lung cancer, these include antioxidants, cruciferous vegetables and phytoestrogens.
+Smoke exposure is the primary risk factor for lung cancer.
+Other factors include exposure to asbestos, radon, metals (arsenic, chromium and nickel), ionizing radiation and polycyclic aromatic hydrocarbons.30 Dietary factors may reduce the risk of lung cancer, these include antioxidants, cruciferous vegetables and phytoestrogens.

 Social role and social support system

-Lung cancer survivors are 2-3 times more likely to be unemployed and have the strongest decline in earnings, when compared to other cancer groups, due to a higher median duration of sickness as compared with other cancer survivors.29 Involving a vocational therapist early in treatment will help patients navigate occupational options.
+Lung cancer survivors are two to three times more likely to be unemployed and have the strongest decline in earnings compared to those affected by other cancers due to an observed higher median duration of sickness.32 Involving a vocational therapist early in treatment may help patients navigate occupational options.

 Available or current treatment guidelines

-All prescriptions for pulmonary rehabilitation should be based on results from the various assessment tools described above.
-A prescription should be defined in terms of intensity, duration, frequency, type (interval or continuous), mode (e.g. walking, cycling, arm exercise), and progression.
+All prescriptions for pulmonary rehabilitation should be based on outcomes observed from exercise capacity testing.
+A therapy prescription should be defined in terms of exercise intensity, duration, frequency, type (interval or continuous), mode (e.g., walking, cycling, arm exercise), and progression recommendations.

 Home oxygen may be indicated if:

-- PaO2 less than or equal to 59 mmHg or a SpO2 less than or equal to 89% and there is evidence of cor pulmonale, right heart failure, or erythrocytosis.30
+• PaO2 less than or equal to 59 mmHg or a SpO2 less than or equal to 89% and there is evidence of cor pulmonale, right heart failure, or erythrocytosis.34

 In addition, if there is dyspnea or ventilatory abnormalities during exercise, supplemental O2 may be given during exercise without evidence of desaturation demonstrated by a decrease in SpO2.